Tools4everBV/HelloID-Conn-Prov-Target-ChipSoft-HiX-readme/README.md

 > When an usertype is set in HiX and the usertype will be changed during the employment to a empty usertype (mostly used for default employees), this cannot be done through the HiX API.
 An empty value cannot be set on an usertype that already has a value.

 > [!WARNING]
-> Current SSO state of users can't be retrieved from the API.
-Therefore SSO can only be set for all users or none of the users.
-Furthermore when setting the SSO-loginname (AzureUPN) send from HelloID to HIX and this does not correspond with the current value, the HIX API will remove the current SSO user and creates a new one.
-The comparison between the values will be processed in the HIX API and includes case-sensitivity (user@domain.com isn't the same as User@Domain.com).
+> SSO can only be enabled on enabled accounts.
+When an account is created and SSO should be enabled, the account must be created unblocked.
+Furthermore when setting the SSO-loginname send from HelloID to HIX and this does not correspond with the current value, the HIX API will remove the current SSO user and creates a new one.
 Be aware that deletion of the SSO user and the creation of the SSO can result in an error due timing-issues and can result in losing all current permissions in HIX.

+> [!WARNING]
+> When using the HIX mobile module a AzureUPN needs to be provided.
+This creates an entry for using the mobile application of HIX.
+When an entry already exists and differs from the provided value, the old entry will be deleted and a new entry will be created.
+Again due timing-issues this can result in losing permissions.

 > [!IMPORTANT]
+> When not using a mapping for translation of HR departmentcodes or jobtitlecodes to the corresponding HiX codes, the connector will use the existing HR codes.
+These codes should than exist in HiX.

+> [!IMPORTANT]
+> Although different variants of setting permissions are possible it's advised to set the permissions in one action.
+When both groups and logingroups are used and are set within separate scripts, it could be possible the actions in HIX fail when one of the actions is not finished yet and the other action is started.
+When this happens in the HIX database, one of the grouptypes could end in an empty set.

+> [!IMPORTANT]
 > This repository contains the connector and configuration code only.
 The implementer is responsible to acquire the connection details such as username, password, certificate, etc. You might even need to sign a contract or agreement with the supplier before implementing this connector.
 Please contact the client's application manager to coordinate the connector requirements.

-> [!IMPORTANT]
-> When not using a mapping for translation of HR departmentcodes or jobtitlecodes to the corresponding HiX codes, the connector will use the existing HR codes.
-These codes should than exist in HiX.

 <p align="center">
   <img src="https://chipsoft.nl/SiteCollectionImages/Chipsoft/svg/Logo%20ChipSoft.svg" width="600">